-Tim Oliver is a Senior Lecturer at Loughborough University London and a Jean Monnet Fellow at the European University Institute, Italy.
+Tim Oliver is a Senior Lecturer at Loughborough University London, a Jean Monnet Fellow at the European University Institute in Florence and an Associate of LSE IDEAS, the foreign policy think tank of the London School of Economics and Political Science.
 He has lectured widely on Brexit, taught at LSE, UCL and the Royal Military Academy Sandhurst, and worked at research institutions in London, Berlin and Washington D.C., as well as in the British House of Lords and the European Parliament.

 The history of UK–EU relations;

 Europe and Brexit;